sigoden/htte/docs/module.md

   - headers, the http headers of request
   - body, the body of request
 - res
   - status, the status of response.
-If ommited, hest will asset the response between 200 and 299.
+If ommited, htte will asset the response between 200 and 299.
   - headers, the http headers of response
   - body, the body of response